 The rise of the Internet led many to conclude that more and more Public Diplomacy outreach could be conducted just as easily through websites and local Internet Cafes as through more costly U.S. brick and mortar facilities.
-There is no question that book purchase and shipping expenses are not insignificant given the farflung nature of many of our Embassies.
+There is no question that book purchase and shipping expenses are not insignificant given the far-flung nature of many of our Embassies.
 Definite cost savings can be achieved through uploading information on the Internet.
-In fact, many IRCs now subscribe to vast legal and scientific database serv-ices which can be accessed at users' homes via many IRCs' websites.
+In fact, many IRCs now subscribe to vast legal and scientific database services which can be accessed at users' homes via many IRCs' websites.
 Such data is no doubt valuable for foreign researchers and generates a certain recognition of the U.S. as leader in education and freedom of information.
-However, if enhanced people-topeople interactions are judged to be a key component for improving our Public Diplomacy efforts, cutting out the interaction with Americans seems counterintuitive.
+However, if enhanced people-to-people interactions are judged to be a key component for improving our Public Diplomacy efforts, cutting out the interaction with Americans seems counter-intuitive.

-The 1999 dissolution 9 of the United States Information Agency (USIA), which ran the American Centers, and the absorption of USIA's personnel and some of its programs into the State Department, continued to chip away at the Centers and overall Public Diplomacy funding in light of what State viewed as Congressional pressures to continue to reduce spending overseas.10 USIA officers were re-cast as Public Diplomacy (PD) "coned" officers in the State Department.11 As Foreign Service Officers, PD officials in the field report not to the Under Secretary for Public Diplomacy in Wash-
+The 1999 dissolution9 of the United States Information Agency, which ran the American Centers, and the absorption of USIA's personnel and some of its programs into the State Department, continued to chip away at the Centers and overall Public Diplomacy funding in light of what State viewed as Congressional pressures to continue to reduce spending overseas.10 USIA officers were re-cast as Public Diplomacy (PD) "coned" officers in the State Department11.
+As Foreign Service Officers, PD officials in the field report not to the Under Secretary for Public Diplomacy in Washington but to their Ambassador at post.
+Quite naturally, many PD officers are more concerned with supporting his or her Ambassador's immediate press needs rather than worrying if their Ambassador's initiatives track with overall U.S. Public Diplomacy priorities.